-The PSLL is summarized below for the convenience of the Concessionaire.

-The Concessionaire is advised to review the PSLL and Rules in their entirety.
-On the website www.nyc.gov/PaidSickLeave there are links to the PSLL and the associated Rules as well as additional resources for employers, such as Frequently Asked Questions, timekeeping tools and model forms, and an event calendar of upcoming presentations and webinars at which the Concessionaire can get more information about how to comply with the PSLL.
-The Concessionaire acknowledges that it is responsible for compliance with the PSLL notwithstanding any inconsistent language contained herein.
+5. The ESSTA is briefly summarized below for the convenience of the Contractor.
+The Contractor is advised to review the ESSTA and the DCWP Rules in their entirety.
+The Contractor may go to www.nyc.gov/PaidSickLeave for resources for employers, such as Frequently Asked Questions, timekeeping tools and model forms, and an event calendar of upcoming presentations and webinars at which the Contractor can get more information about how to comply with the ESSTA and the DCWP Rules.
+The Contractor acknowledges that it is responsible for compliance with the ESSTA and the DCWP Rules notwithstanding any inconsistent language contained herein.

-Pursuant to the PSLL and the Rules:

-Applicability, Accrual, and Use
+B. Pursuant to the ESSTA and DCWP Rules: Applicability, Accrual, and Use.